Familymoon Trip to Maine, August 2009

 Something seems off, however, as the jet airplane doesn’t quite look like an airplane.
 So I begin to zoom in.

 So what is this?
 The image is now severely cropped.
 Doesn’t look recognizable.
 Nor does it behave at all with any of the 5 Observables unique to Non-Human Intelligence UFOs/UAPs.
 It behaves like a jetplane more than anything else, but it looks like a broken up rocket.
 Hmnn.
 Weird, yes?
 Don’t recall the sound either.
 Directly north of us, however, is Bangor International Airport with neighboring Bangor Air National Guard Base.
-In-flight refueling with large tanker craft occurs out of Bangor ANG.
+In-flight refueling with large tanker craft occurs out of Bangor ANG as well.

 Further cropping makes whatever it is look like a roaring, broken wreck with rocket engines blasting at full throttle.
 Perhaps the jetplane is turned on an old angle to us down on the ground.
 Or maybe refueling is taking place.
 I bet it’s human aircraft out of Bangor.
 Sure looks strange, tho.